Gulf Coast jaguarundi

 The Gulf Coast jaguarundi is an endangered population of the jaguarundi (Herpailurus yagouaroundi) once ranging from southern Texas in the United States to eastern Mexico.
 The cat prefers dense shrubland and woodland, yet has been hampered by habitat loss.

 Since 2017, this population is no longer recognised as a jaguarundi subspecies.

 Description

 This cat is larger than a normal domestic cat, but smaller than a cougar.
-It has been compared to a weasel and otter.
+It has been compared to a weasel or an otter.
 Their fur is of a dark-brown or grayish color because they reside in low-light areas such as forests and thick shrubs.

 Distribution and habitat

 The Gulf Coast jaguarundi ranges from southern Texas in the United States south to Veracruz and San Luis Potosí in eastern Mexico.
 This cat looks like a large weasel or otter with a coat in one of three color phases: black, reddish-brown or brownish-gray.
 Darker varieties tend to be found in darker places, like forests, than those who are lighter in hue, which prefer more open areas.
 It is considered probably locally extinct in Texas and the United States as a whole by most sources, including the IUCN Red List.

 It inhabits the Western Gulf coastal grasslands, Tamaulipan mezquital, and Tamaulipan matorral.
 Its preferred habitat are regions of dense, thorny scrub, especially near water, composed of plants such as spiny hackberry, brazilian bluewood, desert yaupon, Berlandier's wolfberry, lotebush, Texas goatbush, whitebrush, catclaw acacia, blackbrush acacia, velvetleaf lantana, Texas lignum-vitae, cenizo, elbowbush, and Texas persimmon.

 Habitat loss is the main reason for the increase in mortality for the jaguarundi.
 Not enough information has been gathered about the jaguarundi, and because these animals are not widely studied their significance is unclear.